-BRISTOL.-At a public meeting of the Chartists of Bristol, held at Mr. Simeou's, 1, Temple-street, April 19th, 1841, Mr. Wm.
-Morgan in the chair, the following resolutions were adopted :- Proposed by Mr. Pitfor every purpose, and well calculated to effect an NEWTOWN .- On the 27th ult., the Chartists of extensive organization of the people, and this meeting Government to supply the people with a good moral education, with play grounds, pleasure gardens, baths, and so on; but, believing, as we do, that whilst the these things, we are determined, therefore, never to cease agitating for the People's Charter, which will give us education, and all other things for our benefit."-3rd.
-Proposed by Mr. Valentine, seconded by Mr. Norris, and carried unanimously, " That the thanks of this meeting are due and hereby given to Feargus O'Connor, Esq. for his almost super-human exertions in the cause of the people, and to the Editor of the Northern Stor, for his vigilance and watchfulness over our rights; we are determined, therefore, to give our undivided support to that paper while it continues in its present course."-4th.
-Proposed by Mr. Tudor, very night after leaving work.
+BRISTOL-At a public meeting of the Chartists of Bristol, held at Mr. Simeon's, 1, Temple-street, April 19th, 1841, Mr. Wm.
+Morgan in the chair, the following resolutions were adopted :- Proposed by Mr. Pit-On Easter Monday, the female Chartists and man, seconded by Mr. Butter, and carried unanimously, "That this meeting is of opinion that the National Charter Association, if fully carried out, is sufficient for every purpose, and well calculated to effect an extensive organization of the people, and this meeting is determined not to countenance any person who shall attempt to create division in our ranks."
+2nd.
+Proposed by Mr. Reed, seconded by Mr. Cummins, and National Petition.
+The Chairman, in making a few carried unanimously, "That it is the duty of the preliminary remarks, stated that they had wasted Government to supply the people with a good moral much of their time in worse than doing nothing, and so on; but, believing, as we do, that whilst the House of Commons is composed of men who represent them to make better use of their time, especially at these things, we are determined, therefore, never to cease agitating for the People's Charter, which will give us education, and all other things for our benefit"-3rd.
+Proposed by Mr. Valentine, seconded by Mr. Norris, and carried unanimously, "That the thanks of this meeting are due and hereby given to Feargus O'Connor, Esq. for his almost super-human exertions in the cause of the people, and to the Editor of the Northern Star, for his vigilance and watchfulness over our rights; we are determined, therefore, to give our undivided support to that paper while it continues in its present course."-4th.
+Proposed by Mr. Tudor, MERTHYR TYDVIL.-At a meeting of the with scorn the charge of personal idelatry which has Chartists of Merthyr Tydvil, Wales, the following been brought against us, and are of opinion that the resolutions were unanimously agreed to :-" That parties who wish to 'ape the proceedings of a corthis meeting is of opinion that the tendency of the rupt and tinselled aristocracy, are the projectors of plan laid down by Messrs.
+Lovett, Collins, and the secret move, as they would fain avoid their others is to create disunion amongst the Chartists, share of useful labour, diminish the public stock of and should therefore be discountenanced, and that wealth, and throw their own burden upon their Position; and that this meeting declare who moved a resolution condemnatory of the new in favour of the truckle to the tools of Government, which, believe, the criging of the move to be."